-"Authority to Operate" or "ATO" The official management decision given by a USAC official or officials to authorize operation of an information system and to explicitly accept the risk to USAC operations (including mission, functions, image, or reputation), USAC assets, individuals, and other organizations based on the implementation of an agreed-upon set of security and privacy controls.
+"Authority to Operate" or The official management decision given by a USAC official "ATO" or officials to authorize operation of an information system AIO and to explicitly accept the risk to USAC operations (including mission, functions, image, or reputation), USAC assets, individuals, and other organizations based on the implementation of an agreed-upon set of security and privacy controls.
 Authorization also applies to common controls inherited by agency information systems.
 "Contractor IT" Any information technology device, software, hardware, equipment, system, and/or any IaaS, PaaS, or SaaS provided by a CSP that is owned or managed by the Contractor, its agents, or subcontractors.
 "Cloud Protocols" A comprehensive information security program governing standard technical configurations, platforms, or sets of procedures used in connection with the Services operated in cloud infrastructure environments.
-"Cloud Service Offering" A service from a cloud Contractor.
+"Cloud Service Offering" A service from a cloud service provider.
 FedRAMP categorizes Cloud Service Offerings as one of the following: IaaS, PaaS, or SaaS.
-"Cloud Contractor" or "CSP" A provider of IT infrastructure, product, or SaaS to be acquired by a user of IT services.
+"Cloud Service Provider" or A provider of IT infrastructure, product, or SaaS to be "CSP" acquired by a user of IT services.
 "COTS" Commercial off-the-shelf Software, which is Software, hardware, and information technology products that (1) already exist, (2) are available from commercial sources, (3) are ready-made, and (4) are available for purchase by the general public.
+L 5 Senter product